Employees who go through structured onboarding are 58% more likely to stay long term!

 Consider these two scenarios:

-We suggest that every organization and team of managers discuss two crucial questions in-depth around onboarding:
+We suggest that every organization and management team discuss two crucial questions in-depth around onboarding:

 - What space do you need to create for a new employee to perform?